September 9, 2015

 What does it mean to be not bondable?

 As you can probably tell from these examples, there is a pattern emerging with regards to what jobs would need you to be insured.
 If you are handling sensitive information, data, valuables, money, you would probably need to be bondable before the prospective employer will hire you.
-Then the question emerges: what happens if you are have a criminal record and are not bondable, but you really want this job?
+Then the question emerges: what happens if you have a criminal record and are not bondable, but you really want this job?

 In order to answer ‘Yes’ to ‘Are you bondable’, while having a criminal record, you will first need to seal your criminal record.
 To do so, you will need to obtain a Canadian record suspension, which does exactly what its name implies.
 Once you have a record suspension, you will be able to truthfully respond that you can be insured.
 This is because when the insurance company performs a background check, it will come up empty, due to your criminal record having been sealed.